Soft & Pillowy Vegan Snickerdoodles (Gluten Free Option!)

 Yeah, that’s what we have right here.

 No joke, these are the best snickerdoodle cookies that I’ve ever tasted, and my family shockingly concurred.
 Every time I’ve made a batch for testing, they’re gone by the day’s end!
+They’re one of my most highly requested vegan Christmas cookies to make every season because they taste just like the classic.

 And if my mom can’t tell that they’re healthy, then chances are you won’t be able to either haha!
 She has a knack for these things 😉